awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-objects.rst

 and supply a bucket name and key name.
 Then use the |s3client|
 :methodname:`putObject` method with a :classname:`RequestBody` :aws-java-class:`RequestBody <sync/RequestBody>`
 that contains the object content and the :classname:`PutObjectRequest` object.
-*The bucket must exist, or an error will result.*
+*The bucket must exist, or the service will return an error.*

 **Imports**